Bigil Box Office Collections: Vijay's Film Overtakes I To Bag A Big Record!

 Bigil's Box Office Performance In Kerala

 Bigil had enjoyed a scintillating start at the Kerala box office and it emerged as a hit in the very first week itself.
 Reportedly, it collected over Rs 4.8 crore on its first day at the Kerala box office.
-The movie is still continuing its run in many of the prominent centres in Kerala and is expected to expand its collections.
+The movie is still continuing its run in many of the prominent centres in Kerala despite the arrival of new releases.

 Vijay Is Leading The Pack